GBLille/AFmassive/README.md

   &nbsp;&nbsp;&nbsp;&nbsp; prediction with a ranking confidence > max_score_stop has been obtained
   &nbsp;&nbsp;&nbsp;&nbsp; (default: '1')

-# Dropout
+### Dropout

-The dropout at inference can be activated with the **--dropout** parameter set to true for activating it in the Evoformer module and **--dropout_structure_module** set to true for activating it in the structure module.
+The dropout at inference can be activated with the `--dropout` parameter set to true to activate it in the Evoformer module and
+`--dropout_structure_module` set to true to activate it in the structure module.
 The same dropout rates as those used by DeepMind at training are used.
 Here are DeepMind's architectural details (Jumper J et al, Nature, 2021 - Fig 3.a), annotated by Björn Wallner for CASP15 (https://predictioncenter.org/), that shows the various dropout rates:

 ![Dropout](imgs/dropout_arch.png)

-However, the **--dropout_rates_filename** parameter allows to modify these rates, providing them in a json file.
+However, the `--dropout_rates_filename` parameter allows to modify these rates, providing them in a json file.
 Here is an example of the content of such a json file:
 ```json
 {